Lower Saxony: Economy

 The gross domestic product (GDP) of the state was 229.5 billion euros in 2018, accounting for 8.7% of German economic output.
 GDP per capita adjusted for purchasing power was 33,700 euros or 112% of the EU27 average in the same year.
 The GDP per employee was 100% of the EU average.

 Agriculture, strongly weighted towards the livestock sector, has always been a very important economic factor in the state.
 The north and northwest of Lower Saxony are mainly made up of coarse sandy soil that makes crop farming difficult and therefore grassland and cattle farming are more prevalent in those areas.
 Lower Saxony is home, in 2017, to one in five of Germany's cattle, one in three of the country's pigs, and 50% of its hens.
 Wheat, potatoes, rye, and oats are among the state's present-day arable crops.
 Towards the south and southeast, extensive loess layers in the soil left behind by the last ice age allow high-yield crop farming.
 One of the principal crops there is sugar beet.
-Consequently, the Land has a big food industry, mainly organized in small and medium-sized enterprises (SME).
+Consequently, the Land has a big food industry, mainly organised in small and medium-sized enterprises (SME).
 Big players are Deutsches Milchkontor and PHW Group (biggest German poultry farmer and producer).

 Mining has also been an important source of income in Lower Saxony for centuries.
 Silver ore became a foundation of notable economic prosperity in the Harz Mountains as early as the 12th century, while iron mining in the Salzgitter area and salt mining in various areas of the state became another important economic backbone.
 Although overall yields are comparatively low, Lower Saxony is also an important supplier of crude oil in the European Union.
-Mineral products still mined today include iron and lignite.
+Mineral products still mined today include iron.